teaching-lab/stack-cs-activities/activities/missile-command/CONFIG.md

 It contains instructions of two kinds.
 One of them is `event`, which is an one-shot thing that happens once and that's it (e. g. a ton of aliens arrives at 15:00).
 The other is `scene`, which is in effect for longer amount of time and it specifies things that need to occur periodically (e. g. each minute add a bomber).

-Each scene starts at the given time and it is in effect until the start of another event.
+Each scene starts at the given time and it is in effect until the start of another scene (events just happen and they do not affect the scene progression).
 You can provide the events and scenes in any order.

 ### Scene syntax